Spiritual guidance powered by AI and grounded in Scripture

 Does God always answer prayer?

-We should have confidence that God will answer our prayers when we ask Him for something that accords with a specific promise or command of Scripture.
-In such cases, we know what God's will is, because He has told us, and we simply need to ask Him in faith.
-We should not be discouraged if we don't receive the answer we are requesting.
-Instead, we should ask God for deeper understanding and then pray for what seems best to us, giving reasons to the Lord why, in our present understanding, this seems best.
-We need to trust in God's sovereignty and have confidence that He will answer our prayers in His own time and way.
-The Bible says, "If we ask, it will be given to us" (Matthew 7:8).
-We need to trust in God's goodness and faithfulness, and have confidence that He will answer our prayers in His own time and way.
+We should have great confidence that God will answer our prayer when we ask Him for something that accords with a specific promise or command of Scripture.
+In such cases, we know what God's will is, because He has told us, and we simply need to pray in faith and trust that He will answer.
+However, we should not become discouraged if our prayers are not answered in the way we want them to be.
+Instead, we should ask God for deeper understanding and then pray for what seems best to us, giving reasons to the Lord why, in our present understanding, it seems best.

 Ask a new question and get AI Christian answers instantly.